What Is Infrastructure as Code (IaC)

-Top 10 Real-Time Data Streaming Tools
+Top 10 Real -Time Data Streaming Tools

 Data is crucial for all enterprises and is not something that they would compromise with.
 Therefore, the demand for data analytics is increasing day by day.
 Almost 90% of the total data available now has been created between 2017 and 2018.
 And because of this, the popularity of real-time data streaming tools is increasing as well.

-Data streaming is one of the notable interventions in the field of data analytics and machine learning.
+Data streaming is one of the most notable interventions in the field of data analytics and machine learning.
 It provides support to enterprises through quick decision-making capabilities.
 Enterprises are shifting to the cloud computing landscape in large numbers, and data streaming tools helps in improving the agility of data pipelines for different applications.

 Popular Real-Time Data Streaming Tools